 Most other costs that could be charged (allowable, allocable, reasonable, and consistently treated) to a sponsored project can be cost-shared.
 The following are examples of other direct costs that may be cost-shared:

 Indirect costs may be offered in a proposal to meet cost sharing requirements imposed by the sponsor, but they are not considered to be cost sharing in any other situations.
 There are three ways to cost-share indirect costs.
-Note that none of these cost-shared indirect costs are recorded in the University or RFCUNY’s General Ledgers - they will be calculated and reported manually by Grants & Contracts.
+Note that none of these cost-shared indirect costs are recorded in the University or RFCUNY’s General Ledgers.

 Unrecovered Overhead on Sponsored Expenditures